Stacy Smallman & Dax MacLean - Co-Founders

 Peter Reynolds, Senior Instructor

 Peter Reynolds started playing Timbits Hockey here in Fredericton when he was 5 years old.
 Throughout the years, Peter continued to play hockey locally all the way up to PeeWee and has been a Champions Hockey client for many years.
 After PeeWee, he went south to the U.S. to attend a prep school in Boston.
 A year later, he was recruited to attend the prestigious Shattuck St. Mary’s School.
 As a member of their U16 program, the 5’10” 165lb forward racked up an impressive 27 goals and 44 assists for 71 points in 55 games played.
-He was selected by the Saint John Sea Dogs in the QMJHL and most recently signed with the Chilliwack Chiefs of the BCHL.
+He was selected by the Saint John Sea Dogs in the QMJHL, but signed with the Chilliwack Chiefs of the BCHL.
 This past season for he was back in Saint John with the Sea Dogs.

 Peter is a complete player that always brings top-notch effort and dedication to the rink and loves the Champions philosophy and development of getting better each day.
-Mature beyond his year, Champions Hockey is excited to have Peter as a junior instructor.
+Mature beyond his year, Champions Hockey is excited to have Peter as an instructor in our program.